MarQueis Gray

-MarQueis Gray (born November 7, 1989) is a former American football tight end.
-He played college football at Minnesota, and was originally signed by the San Francisco 49ers as an undrafted free agent in 2013.
-He has also been a member of the Cleveland Browns, Minnesota Vikings, Buffalo Bills, Miami Dolphins, and San Francisco 49ers.
+MarQueis Gray (born November 7, 1989) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers, and was originally signed by the San Francisco 49ers as an undrafted free agent in 2013.
+He was also a member of the Cleveland Browns, Minnesota Vikings, Buffalo Bills, Miami Dolphins, and San Francisco 49ers.

-High school career
+Early life

 Gray went to Ben Davis High School in Indianapolis, Indiana.
 There, he was coached by Mike Kirschner, where he was a three-year starter.
 He was rated as a four-star prospect by Rivals.com, as well as the No. 3 dual-threat quarterback in the nation and the No. 1 player in the state of Indiana by Rivals.
 He received four stars from Scout.com, which ranks him as the nation's No. 14 high school quarterback, and ESPN.com's No. 13 quarterback nationally, where he was selected to participate in the Elite 11 Quarterback Camp, and played in the prestigious U.S. Army All-American Bowl, completing 3-of-7 passes for 56 yards and a touchdown, while rushing for 41 yards and a touchdown.
 He missed the majority of his senior season after suffering a broken bone in his non-throwing arm, and saw action in just five games during 2007, including three after returning from the injury, and connected on 26-of-41 passes for 376 yards and three touchdowns while also rushing for 302 yards on 64 carries with four touchdowns and caught five passes for 86 yards and a score.
 As a junior, he completed 73 of 140 passes for 1,113 yards and 12 touchdowns, while rushing for 603 yards and seven touchdowns on 127 carries.
-He earned honorable mention Class 5A all-state honors.
+He earned honorable mention class 5A all-state honors.

 Gray committed to University of Minnesota on January 5, 2008.
 Gray also had offers of football scholarships from the University of Cincinnati, the University of Illinois, Indiana University, the University of Iowa, Kentucky University, Michigan State University, the University of Oregon, and Purdue University.